zzeniale/Portfolio/README.md

 I examined a comprehensive housing dataset from the city of Ames in Iowa, USA ([source](https://www.kaggle.com/c/dsi-us-6-project-2-regression-challenge/overview)).
 Homeowners looking to increase the value of their homes often spend too much on remodeling and don't get the return on investment when selling the house.
 On the other hand, people looking to buy houses want to get the best house possible given a budget.
 The goal of this project is to address some of these concerns, such as which features add the most value to a home, and what kind of house one would be able to afford with a certain budget.

 ##### Summary of Findings
 I tested four different regression models using a variety of feature engineering techniques.
 An elastic net regression model had the best predictive performance on housing sale price in Ames USA.
-The model revealed that square feet area, condition, age, and the location of the house are the most important determinant factors of how much a house sells for.
-With an R2 of 0.903, it can be used to predict house prices in Ames with relatively high accuracy based on characteristics of the house.
+The model revealed that square feet area, condition, age, and the location of the house are the most important determinants for how much a house sells for.
+With an R<sup>2</sup> of 0.903, it can be used to predict house prices in Ames between 2006 to 2010 with relatively high accuracy based on characteristics of the house.

-For those looking to invest, houses in the Northridge Heights, Stone Brook, and Northridge neighbourhoods all had higher prices compared to other neighbourhoods, likely due to their proximity to the city center.
 If one is looking to sell, they should do it sooner rather than later, as the age of the house is one the biggest contributing factor to the decrease in value.
-Having a garage in bad condition also negatively affect value, as does having a second floor to the house.
-Those looking to increase the value of their home could consider increasing the square footage of their house, renovating the kitchen and garage, and adding a fireplace.
+Having a garage in bad condition negatively affect value, and those looking to increase the value of their home could consider increasing the square footage of their house, renovating the kitchen and garage, and adding a fireplace.

 The model may however have limited applicabilities, as it was developed using data on houses sold between 2006 - 2010 in Ames, USA.
 This dataset is limited in scope both in terms of the time frame captured, as well as location.
-The small time frame of four years is not enough to capture any annual changes in sale price that could arise as a result of external factors, such as the current economy.
-The model is also specific to houses in Ames and may not be as accurate when applied to data from another city or country, where house prices may be affected by different things than for example, garage quality.

 In reality, house price may be difficult to predict as it is also affected by buyers' psychology, the economic climate, and other factors not included in the present dataset.
 There will never be a perfect model; the aim of this model is therefore not to give a perfect prediction, but act as a guideline to inform decisions.

 ##### The Process
 - deal with missing data, outliers, and skewed distributions